cepdnaclk/e20-3yp-P-E-BO-Desk-Companion/README.md

 ## Overview

-PE-BO Desk Companion is an intelligent, interactive robot assistant designed to help with daily tasks and home automation.
-By integrating IoT, voice recognition, and face recognition, PE-BO adapts to the user's environment, maximizing convenience and interactivity.
+P-E-BO Desk Companion is an intelligent, interactive robot assistant designed to help with daily tasks and home automation.
+By integrating IoT, voice recognition, and face recognition, P-E-BO adapts to the user's environment, maximizing convenience and interactivity.
 The system offers a seamless user experience with features like task automation, real-time communication, and emergency alerts, all controlled through voice commands and gestures.

 <p align="center">
     <img src="/docs/images/alert.png" height="20">